Coat change in horses

 2. Supports digestion

-3. Improve skin health
+3. Improving skin health

-HOW IS ZEOLITE USED FOR SHEDDING?
+HOW IS ZEOLITE USED DURING HERDING?

-DIY recipe for fur sprays
+DIY recipe for coat sprays for horses

 Ingredients: